STeruhisa/logS/README.md

 prediction in log S
 ====

-It is code and data used in the paper "Feature attributions for water-solubility predictions obtained by artificial intelligence methods and chemists".
-The code in this repository can be run to architect graph neural network models and make predictions.
+This git repogitory contents contains code and data used in the paper "Feature attributions for water-solubility predictions obtained by artificial intelligence methods and chemists".
+This code in this repository can be run to architect graph neural network models and make predictions.

 ## Description
 Please select either "MAPs" or "IAPs" and comment out the one you don't use.<br>(example) If you want to run IAPs, see the figure below against **`regression.py`**